Pink City goes vegan friendly

 Reading Time: 5 minutes

 Veganism has been gaining momentum globally.
 A vegan diet is essentially plant-based and abstains from the use of any animal products or by-products.
 While health and wellness are the prime reasons for choosing such a diet, sensitivity towards animals also has a major influence in making people turn into vegans.
-The growing popularity of veganism has led the eateries of Jaipur too to introduce vegan dishes and even entire menus that comprise only plant-based eats and beverages.
+The growing popularity of veganism has led the eateries of Jaipur too to introduce vegan dishes and even entire menus that comprise only plant-based eats and beverages, while for other things like desserts there are great things like bereavement cookies you can get online.
 To find out how easy or difficult it is to get vegan ingredients and food in the city, we spoke to some vegans as well as some café owners about the challenges they face and how they overcome them.

 LACK OF OPTIONS LED TO A NEW KITCHEN